Looking for Help for Male Sex Addiction?

-Family Week consists of a thorough series of psychoeducational lectures on topics specifically relevant to families impacted by sex addiction.
-Families also participate in Equine-Assisted Therapy and Ropes Challenge course during Family Week.
+Family Week currently consists of a series of emails and phone calls on topics specifically relevant to families impacted by sex addiction.
 Also, patients are asked to hold themselves accountable to their family members for the impact of their addictive behaviors.
 Family members have an opportunity to share the thoughts and feelings they have experienced while living with their patient.
 Each family participates in mutual boundary-setting exercises to set limits and improve future interactions and communication.
-Each family is the focus of an experiential exercise aimed at specifically addressing issues present in their family system.
 Finally, patients and their family members participate in a discharge planning session to discuss progress in treatment and aftercare options.

 Our team is also strongly committed to the emotional health and healing of spouses, partners, and families impacted by the consequences of sexually addictive behaviors.
 We understand sexual acting out behaviors often result in hurt, betrayal, and a breakdown in trust between patients and their family members.

-To assist our patients’ loved ones in dealing with these feelings, Gentle Path at The Meadows offers an intensive one-week Family Week Workshop.
-The decision to offer The Family Week Workshop and possible dates for this event will be made after the patient has admitted.
-During this week, we encourage family members and patients to identify the problems they are facing and set goals for recovery.
+The decision to offer the Family Week workshop and possible dates for this event will be made after the patient has admitted and a full assessment has been completed.
+During this process, we encourage family members and patients to identify the problems they are facing and set goals for recovery.
 By working together as a family, we believe that recovery can continue for a lifetime.
 While family involvement can play a vital role in your patient’s recovery, a significant focus of the Family Program is to help family members and loved ones begin their healing process from the damage caused by addictive behaviors.